Saturday, November 21, 2015

 Performance

-According to ISO, the term performance refers to a measurable result.
+Performance According to ISO, the term performance refers to a measurable result.
 It refers to the measurable results that activities, processes, products, services, systems and organizations are able to achieve.
-Whenever they perform well it means that acceptable results are being achieved and whenever they perform poorly, unacceptable results are achieved.
+Whenever they perform well it means that acceptable results are being achieved and whenever they perform poorly, unacceptable results are achieved...

 Outsource

+Outsource When an organization makes an arrangement with an outside organization to perform part of a function or process, it is referred to as outsourcing.
 To outsource means to ask an external organization to perform part of a function or process normally done inhouse.
-While an outsourced organization is beyond the scope of your QMS, the outsourced process or function itself falls within your scope.
+While an outsourced organization is beyond the scope of your QMS, the outsourced process or function itself falls within your scope...

 Output

+Output An output is the result of a process.
+Outputs can be either tangible or intangible.
+The output from one process is often the input for another process.
 ISO 9001 lists four generic output categories: services, software, hardware, and processed materials.
 Outputs often combine several of these categories.
-For example, an automobile (an output) combines hardware (e.g. tires), software (e.g. engine control algorithms), and processed materials (e.g. lubricants).
+For example, an automobile (an output) combines hardware (e.g. tires), software (e.g. engine control algorithms), and processed materials (e.g. lubricants)...

 Organization

-An organization can be a single person or a group that achieves its objectives by using its own functions, responsibilities, authorities, and relationships.
+Organization An organization can be a single person or a group that achieves its objectives by using its own functions, responsibilities, authorities, and relationships.
 It can be a company, corporation, enterprise, firm, partnership, charity, association, or institution and can be either incorporated or unincorporated and be either privately or publicly owned.
-It can also be an operating unit that is part of a larger entity.
+It can also be an operating unit that is part of a larger entity...

 Objective evidence